-Salmon is always my go to dinner.
-It’s quick, easy and mild.
-This time I pan fried my salmon and served it with a thai chili sauce.
+Salmon has always been my go to dinner because it’s quick, easy, and healthy.
+This time I pan fried my salmon and served it with a Thai chili sauce.
 It is AMAZING!
 It’s the perfect blend of sticky, sweet and tangy.

 - Add 1 tablespoon of oil to a large skillet over medium high heat.